soffes/blog/published/2013-06-09-engagement/engagement.markdown

 ---
-title: Engagement Photos
 cover_image: cover.jpg
+tags:
-categories: life
+- life
 ---

+# Engagement Photos

 Last week, the amazing [Todd Balsley](http://www.abnyphotography.com) took some photos of Ellen and I. ==We shot some photos in downtown Louisville, Kentucky.== I think they turned out pretty great.